I think that a warm pot of beans whenever you want them is at least half the reason for owning an Instant Pot.

 Cook beans at high pressure for the time recommended above.
 The pressure cooker will take 15 to 20 minutes to come to full pressure before cooking begins.

-4 Let the pressure release: Once cooking is complete, you can let the pressure release naturally on its own, which takes about 20 to 30 minutes, or you can do a "rapid release" by opening the pressure valve on the top of the pressure cooker.
-If doing a rapid release, protect your hands from the steam with oven mitts or use a long-handled spoon to manipulate the pressure valve.
+Once cooking is complete, you can let the pressure release naturally on its own, which takes about 20 to 30 minutes, or you can do a "quick release" by opening the pressure valve on the top of the pressure cooker.
+If doing a rapid release, be careful because the bean liquid sometimes foams into the valve.

 I recommend letting the pressure release naturally for as long as you're able before the beans are needed.
 This helps the beans retain their shape and avoids the bean liquid foaming.